 Use an external display with your MacBook Air

-You can use an external display, a projector, or an HDTV with your MacBook Air.
+You can use an external display, such as the Apple Studio Display, a projector, or a TV with your MacBook Air.
 The USB-C ports on your MacBook Air support video output.

 Connect a VGA display or projector: Use a USB-C VGA Multiport Adapter to connect the display or projector to a Thunderbolt / USB 4 port on your MacBook Air.

-Connect an HDMI display or HDTV: Use a USB-C Digital AV Multiport Adapter to connect the HDMI display or HDTV to a Thunderbolt / USB 4 port on your MacBook Air.
+Connect an HDMI display or TV: Use a USB-C Digital AV Multiport Adapter to connect the HDMI display or TV to a Thunderbolt / USB 4 port on your MacBook Air.

 Connect a USB-C display: Connect the display to a Thunderbolt / USB 4 port on your MacBook Air.

+Use an adapter to connect a display.
 If your display has a connector that doesn’t match the port you want to use, you may be able to use it with an adapter (sold separately).
 Visit apple.com, your local Apple Store, or other resellers for more information and availability.
 Review the display’s documentation or check with the display’s manufacturer to make sure you choose the right product.
-See Adapters for the ports on your Mac or iPad Pro.
+See Adapters for the Thunderbolt 4, Thunderbolt 3, or USB-C port on your Mac.